danijia/bellabeat-case-study/README.md

 Analyze smart device usage from FitBit users to discover trends in activity, sleep, and wellness habits.
 Apply these insights to help Bellabeat understand how consumers enage wit health-tracking devices.
 Apply these insights to help Bellabeat improve marketing strategies for the Leaf wellness tracker.

 ## Key Steps
-- Loade and combined CSVs into pandas DataFrames.
+- Loaded and combined CSVs into pandas DataFrames.
 - Converted timestamps data from objects to datetime format
 - Analyzed trends in user activity